andrvyal/postmessenger/README.md

 }
 ```

-An `event` object contains the following properties:
+An `event` {object} - object contains the following properties:

-`event.data` The data passed from the message emitter.
+`event.data` {any} - The data passed from the message emitter.

-`event.lastEventId` A DOMString representing a unique ID for the event. ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent))
+`event.lastEventId` {string} - A DOMString representing a unique ID for the event. ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent))

-`event.origin` A USVString representing the origin of the message emitter. ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent))
+`event.origin` {string} - A USVString representing the origin of the message emitter. ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent))

-`event.ports` An array of MessagePort objects representing the ports associated with the channel the message is being sent through (where appropriate, e.g. in channel messaging or when sending a message to a shared worker). ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent))
+`event.ports` {object} - An array of MessagePort objects representing the ports associated with the channel the message is being sent through (where appropriate, e.g. in channel messaging or when sending a message to a shared worker). ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent))

-`event.source` A MessageEventSource (which can be a WindowProxy, MessagePort, or ServiceWorker object) representing the message emitter. ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent))
+`event.source` {object} - A MessageEventSource (which can be a WindowProxy, MessagePort, or ServiceWorker object) representing the message emitter. ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent))

 #### Examples